 First order of business in an endeavor like this is to see if completion is possible, and if possible, financially responsible.
 Do not overlook this.
 Imagine if I did all the work I propose to do, spent all the money on missing parts and all 12 of the $40 – $60 a pop voice/filter chips were bad.
 That said, near as I can figure there are two parts you can’t readily buy or make yourself: IC’s IR3R01* and IR3109.
 There may be other dear chips in this machine but it shares these two with the mighty I’m-gonna-have-to-get-me-one-someday Roland Jupiter 8.
 If more than one of the combo of 12 of these chips is bad in your Juno 6/60, you might as well buy a parts machine or part out your machine.

 How do you answer whether it’s a good idea to undertake the endeavor?
-I looked my sad, sad synth over and compared a picture like this from eBay:
+I looked my sad, sad synth over and compared a picture like this from eBay to mine.

-to mine: Yer gonna have to click more to see!
+Yer gonna have to click the more thing below to see!

 Looking at the two I need ‘manual’ and ‘write’ buttons, some keys and some slider caps.